drewrwilson/StartSOLE-web-app/README.md

 # Things we want to do in the future

  * Use SASS to keep styles well structured and clean
- * Use React and replace the node express backend entirely
+ * Use React and replace the node express backend entirely, maybe
  * Write more meangingful tests

 # Deploying